73rhodes/talks/functional-intro/README.md

 ### Quotes on OO and FP.

  > I think the lack of reusability comes in object-oriented languages, not functional languages.
 Because the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
- > - Joe Armstrong
+ > -Joe Armstrong

  > If you're creating constructor functions and calling new on them, you don't know javascript.
- > - Eric Elliot
+ > -Eric Elliot

  > I now see my early attempts to support the classical model in JavaScript as a mistake.
- > - Douglas Crockford
+ > -Douglas Crockford

 ### Why Functional Programming?